Füsun Türetken is Professor at Karlsruhe University of Arts and Design in Germany. (Staatliche Hochschule für Gestaltung

 Füsun works across disciplines and scales, applying a transdisciplinary teaching methodology.
-Next to her Professorship at the HfG Karlsruhe, she is a senior lecturer at the Royal Academy of Art, The Hague (KABK).
-As senior consultant she advises the higher management regarding PhD curricula at the Academy of Arts in Rotterdam.
+Next to her Professorship at HfG Karlsruhe, she is a senior lecturer at the Royal Academy of Art, The Hague (KABK).
+As senior consultant she advises Art Academies regarding PhD Curricula.
 Since 2008 she runs Studio ft., a platform that hacks into contemporary conditions of institutions by supporting collaborative work and that was awarded prizes as a smart and emancipatory initiative.
 Her PhD at Goldsmiths was titled 'On the Most Powerful Catalyst on the Planet' and provides a reading of conflict and capital through matter, more precisely metal.
-She has recently shown work at STUK Leuven at 'Rare Earth, Stories from Below' Artefakt 2018; Impakt Festival and Fiber Festival, 2017, BAK Utrecht 2017, Goteborg International Biennial for Contemporary Art in 2013; Haus der Kulturen der Welt; the Venice Biennale in 2006 and 2008 respectively.
+She has shown work at STUK Leuven at 'Rare Earth, Stories from Below' Artefakt 2018; Impakt Festival and Fiber Festival, 2017; BAK Utrecht 2017; Goteborg International Biennial for Contemporary Art in 2013; Haus der Kulturen der Welt; the Venice Biennale in 2006 and 2008 respectively.
 Füsun has been a fellow with Het Nieuwe Instituut in 2016/17.
 In 2008 she was director of the German Pavilion at the Venice Architecture Biennale and has been an editor and curator with Shrinking Cities in Berlin for four years.
 Her academic background lies in architecture, design and visual culture.